seanzw/UCLA-CS33-Spring22-OpenMP/README.md

 We will test with input size `2048x2048` and 4 threads.
 Your score will be proportional to the speedup you achieved, starting from `1.0x` (0 point, no speedup) to `3.2x` (100 point).
 The testing will be conducted on seas lab servers.
-You will get extra point for speedup above `3.2x`.
+You will get extra point for speedup above `3.2x` (at most 40 extra points).
 Also, your implementation should generate correct result to receive any points.

 NOTE: For this lab, the evaluation will be conducted on the server `lnxsrv07.seas.ucla.edu`, NOT `cs33.seas.ucla.edu`!
 Just change the server